 The roundness of the aggregate will determine how resistant the seal coat will be to turning and stopping movements.
+A round aggregate is defined as an aggregate that is not crushed, with a crushed aggregate having at least one fractured face as defined by ASTMD 5821 (Mn/DOT 1214).
 Round aggregates are much more susceptible to rolling and displacement by traffic than angular aggregates, which tend to lock together better.
-Because of their shape, it is very difficult to achieve this same result with round aggregate unless the aggregate is extremely graded.
+Because of their shape, it is very difficult to achieve the same result with round aggregate unless the aggregate is extremely graded.
 The graded aggregate will allow the smaller stones to fill in the areas between the larger ones.
 However, as explained later in this handbook, graded aggregate has many problems of its own.